salcode/reactjs-starters/README.md

 The `00-muppets-data` branch contains a data object with information about some of the Muppets and the people who perform them.
 A good place to start on this branch is to build out component(s) to render the data.

+#### `01-countdown`

+The `01-countdown` branch contains a `Countdown` component, which stores a number in state and counts to zero.
+A good place to start on this branch, would be to introduce a new component that receives the `counter` value as a prop and renders "The End" when the counter reaches zero.
+Another idea is to print "odd" or "even" based on the current value of the counter.

 ## Available Scripts

 In the project directory, you can run: